transpose-publishing/landscapeStudy/analysis_notes.md

 I created a new excel file (a simple copy of the original) where I highlighted problems in the following columns:

-- pr-database
+- pr-database DONE
-- opr-reports
+- opr-reports DONE
-- opr-responses
+- opr-responses DONE
-- preprint-citation
+- preprint-citation DONE

 The correct count of missings can be counted as such: